-Staff will focus outreach activities on that guide the development of the Metropolitan Transportation Plan.
+Staff will focus outreach activities on that guide the development of the Metropolitan Transportation Plan, in accordance with the 2020 update to the Public Involvement Plan (PIP).
 A public outreach program was developed in late FY 2021, including schedules and formats for activities.
-Due to the COVID-19 restrictions, many activities, particularly those taking place earlier in CY 2021, will be focused on remote collection and online meetings/workshops.
+Due to the COVID-19 restrictions, many activities, particularly those taking place earlier in CY 2021, will be focused on remote collection and online meetings/workshops (Virtual Public Involvement), which while not in the current PIP, are being given consideration for future inclusion (FY 2022-23) due to their success during the pandemic.

 Major activities will be documented in the FY 2022 report and in the FY 2022 MTP.
+Timeline: